contentful/forma-36/MIGRATION.md

 ### Modal

-In version 4 the Modal component buttons were moved from the left to the right side of the `<Modal.Controls>` component.
-We now recommend swapping action buttons, the primary action should be displayed as the first one from the right in the Modal.
+In version 4, the Modal component buttons were moved from the left to the right side of the `<Modal.Controls>` component.
+We now recommend swapping action buttons: the primary action should be displayed as the first one from the right in the Modal.
 Have a look how to do it:

 In version 3: